secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

   - [ ] TODO even describe this better by describing the basic cryptographic primitives we are concerned about and then describe the current best practice for its standardization (e.g. an RFC) and then an actual often used implementation (e.g. Java SDK Crypto API).
 - [x] TODO mention and describe [TLS Cipher suites](https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-4)
 - [ ] TODO mention why the "Recommended" Column is not enough
-- [ ] TODO Mention/Refer to (use as example for complexit)how many input parameters (5 to 8 in addition to the password itself) [The memory-hard Argon2 password hash and proof-of-work function](https://tools.ietf.org/html/draft-irtf-cfrg-argon2-10#section-3.1) has.
+- [ ] TODO Mention/Refer to (use as example for complexity)how many input parameters (5 to 8 in addition to the password itself) [The memory-hard Argon2 password hash and proof-of-work function](https://tools.ietf.org/html/draft-irtf-cfrg-argon2-10#section-3.1) has.
 - [x] TODO integrate "Guidelines for Cryptographic Algorithm Agility and Selecting Mandatory-to-Implement Algorithms" BCP 201 {{?RFC7696}}.
 - [x] TODO integrate "Algorithm Agility Procedure for the Resource Public Key Infrastructure (RPKI)" BCP 182 {{?RFC6916}}.
 - [x] TODO Mention/Refer to "CBOR Object Signing and Encryption (COSE)" {{-COSE}}